-You Can Hear It Your Own Way
+You Can Hear It Your Own Way (Vol. 1)

 Support

-Support YOU CAN HEAR IT YOUR OWN WAY with a tax-deductible donation.
+with a tax-deductible donation.

 a close up of a record on a table